Guan-Jian-Tao/KASPar_Primer_Deginer/README.md

 >5.
 Product size (including primer length): 150-200 bp
 >6.
 Unique hits <br>
 >7.
 No hairpin  <br>
 >8.
-No self-dimer and cross-dimer (no more than 4 consective bases complementary pairing)
+No self-dimer and cross-dimer (no more than 4 consective bases complementary pairing) <br>
+>9.
+No other SNP faaling on the primer sequence